-In this article, we will study how we can save or restore the SQL database when it is stuck in a restoring state.
+Summary: In this article, we will study how we can save or restore the SQL database when it is stuck in a restoring state.
 First, we will see the scenarios where the database gets stuck in the restoring state.
-Secondly, we will study how we can handle these situations and solve this problem.
-The database goes into restoring state by the following reasons; Hardware error, database size, machine restart during working transactions, database file corruption, missing log file, etc
+Secondly, we will study how we can handle these situations and solve this problem by Manual and Software Approach.
+The database goes into restoring state for the following reasons; Hardware error, database size, machine restart during working transactions, database file corruption, missing log file, etc

 Now the question is how we can get rid of this situation?
 The first thing we will try to do is to drop the database that stuck in the restoring state.
 That shows you a confirmation window that looks like below:

 Click OK and delete the database.
 When you delete the database then, it also removed from your database list.

 Right-click on the database and select Restore Database option as shown in the figure:

 Select the “Device” checkbox to select the backup file in your machine.

 After selecting the .bak file press the “OK” button.

 In the left corner of the screenshot, you can see the progress of restoring which means your backup file is selected without any corruption.
 Click OK.

 Now, the database is ready to use.

 Here I have explained the different method to fix the database from restoring state.
 Now, there is one more method by which you can fix the database restoring issue.